What is Dyslexia?

 Adult (Post 16) Assessment £600 - these can be done online.

-We also have a range of pre-recorded webinars from only £10 available through Eventbrite.
+We also have a range of pre-recorded webinars from only £10 available through Eventbrite and many free ones on our Youtube Channel.

 The BDA (British Dyslexia Association) is a national charity and their Helpline is open to parents, teachers, employers and adults.
 They can be contacted confidentially on 0333 405 4567.
 They have a bursary fund that can be applied for.